MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 Row definitions in financial reports provide a place for calculations that can't be made directly in the chart of accounts.
 For example, you can create subtotals for groups of accounts and then include that total in other totals.
 You can also calculate intermediate steps that aren't shown in the final report.

-For more information, see [Row definitions in financial reporting](bi-row-definitions.md).
+To learn more, go to [Row definitions in financial reporting](bi-row-definitions.md).

 ### Create or edit a column definition

 Use column definitions to specify the columns to include in the report.
 For example, you can design a report layout to compare net change and balance for the same period this year and last year.
 You can have up to 15 columns in a column definition.
 For example, multiple columns are useful for displaying budgets for 12 months with a column that shows the total.

-For more information, see [Column definitions in financial reporting](bi-column-definitions.md).
+To learn more, go to [Column definitions in financial reporting](bi-column-definitions.md).

 ## Using dimensions in financial reports

 In financial analysis, a dimension is data you add to an entry as a kind of marker.
 This data is used to group entries with similar characteristics, such as customers, regions, products, and salesperson, and easily retrieve these groups for analysis.
 You can use dimensions on entries in journals, documents, and budgets.

 Each dimension describes the focus of analysis.
 So, a two-dimensional analysis, for example, would be sales per area.
 By using more than two dimensions when you create an entry, you can carry out a more complex analysis.
 An example of a complex analysis is exploring sales per sales campaign per customer group per area.
 That gives you greater insight into your business, such as how well your business is operating, where it is or isn't thriving, and where you should allocate more resources.
 That insight helps you make more informed business decisions.
-Learn more at [Work with Dimensions](finance-dimensions.md).
+To learn more, go to [Work with Dimensions](finance-dimensions.md).

 ## Set up financial reports with overviews